yeoman/yeoman.io/app/authoring/dependencies.md

 ## npm

-You just need to call `generator.npmInstall()` to run an `npm` installation.
+You just need to call `this.npmInstall()` to run an `npm` installation.
 Yeoman will ensure the `npm install` command is only run once even if it is called multiple times by multiple generators.

 For example you want to install lodash as a dev dependency: